alshdavid-labs/HTML-Template/README.md

 npm start
 ```

-This will watch changes to the `/src/` folder and push them into a `/dist/` folder
+This will watch changes to the `/src/` folder and push them into a `/dist/` folder.

 The `/dist/` folder is safe to distribute/publish.

 To build use: